 Researchers continue to test medications approved for other disorders, as well as novel treatments, for IH.
-Some patients with IH have found that cognitive behavioral therapy (CBT) can also be helpful for learning skills to cope with IH.
+In addition, some people with IH have found that behavioral approaches, including cognitive behavioral therapy (CBT), can be helpful for learning skills to cope with IH.

 More information about treatments, including some Australian-specific information, can be found HERE.